 The game is played like beach volleyball but all volleyball fans will appreciate it.
 Players can choose which doubles team they want to use.
 The teams all have different levels of speed, power, and defense.
-Users can either play both teammates or play with a friend and control only one player.
+Users can either play as both teammates or play with a friend and control only one player.
 No matter what, users are sure to have fun.

 4. Dig & Spike Volleyball

 Dig and Spike Volleyball is another engaging older game.
 This video game came out in 1992 for the Super Nintendo Entertainment System.
 What makes it so unique is that it allows users to play both indoor and beach volleyball.